aws-samples/network-access-analyzer-multi-account-analysis/README.md

 [AWS re:Inforce 2022 - Validate effective network access controls on AWS (NIS202)](https://youtu.be/aN2P2zeQek0)

-Step by step deployment and usage is provided via the NetworkAccessAnalyzerProcedure.md document.

 # Limitations

 Network Access Analyzer analyzes resources within a single account.